lucas-aragno/railsgirlsguide/index.md

 ---
-title: Rails Girls Instalation Guide (for windows)
+title: Rails Girls Installation Guide (for windows)
 ---

 ## Installing Ruby and Rails on Windows (for Rails Girls)